don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

 The TimescaleDB website has some great documentation about [Advanced Analytic Queries](https://docs.timescale.com/latest/using-timescaledb/reading-data#advanced-analytics).
 Many of these queries will work in PosgreSQL.
 The TimescaleDB specific functions are marked with `TSDB Function`.

 The `time_bucket` function is TimescaleDB specific function that allows us to group data into time intervals.
-Previous with PostgreSQL we used the `extract` function to create group dates and times from recorded_at.
+Previously with PostgreSQL we used the `extract` function to extract dates and time parts from the recorded_at column to use for group by.

 Connect